Who is Krampus And is he real?

 See Article History Krampus, in central European popular legend, a half-goat, half-demon monster that punishes misbehaving children at Christmastime.
 He is the devilish companion of St. Nicholas.
 Krampus is believed to have originated in Germany, and his name derives from the German word Krampen, which means “claw.”

-READ ALSO: What are the signs that a man is immature?
+READ ALSO: What are the benefits of hiring additional workers in a business?

 What is Krampus The Goat monster?